google/syzkaller/docs/syzbot.md

 syzkaller has an ability to perform fuzzing of the Linux kernel USB stack, see the details [here](/docs/linux/external_fuzzing_usb.md).
-As of now all kernel changes required for USB fuzzing have been merged into the mainline (the last during the 5.8-rc1 merge window), so testing kernel patches on the USB instance follows the same principle as on the upstream instances.
-You may use any kernel tree (as long as it includes all mainline patches up to 5.8-rc1) to test patches.
+As of now all kernel changes required for USB fuzzing have been merged into the mainline (the last one during the 5.8-rc1 merge window), so the USB fuzzing instance has been switched to target the [usb-testing](https://git.kernel.org/pub/scm/linux/kernel/git/gregkh/usb.git/log/?h=usb-testing) tree.

+Testing kernel patches on the USB instance follows the same principle as on the mainline instances, with a few caveats:

+1. You may specify any kernel tree for `syz test` as long as it includes all mainline patches up to 5.8-rc1.

+2. Some of the bugs have reproducers generated on kernel versions with custom kernel (when fuzzing was performed with non-yet-mainlined kernel patches), thus those reproducers might no longer work.
+The recommended workflow is to: first, execute a `syz test` command on a target tree to make sure that the bug reproduces, and then execute a `syz test` command with a fix/debug patch.

 If the bug was triggered on the `KMSAN` tree, follow the [instructions above](#kmsan-bugs), with the exception that you must also use `commit-hash` instead of the `master`